TaiyarHo

 The Staff Selection Commission Combined Graduate Level (SSC CGL) exam is one of India's most competitive government recruitment examinations.
 Conducted annually by the SSC, it fills Group B and Group C posts across central government ministries, departments, and organizations.

-If you are a graduate dreaming of a government career with a stable salary, good perks, and job security β€” SSC CGL is one of the best paths available.
-In 2025, the commission filled over 15,000 vacancies.
-Similar or higher numbers are expected for 2026.
+If you are a graduate dreaming of a government career with a stable salary, good perks, and job security — SSC CGL is one of the best paths available.
+Vacancies are announced with the official notification each year and vary based on departmental requirements.

-πŸ’‘ Key Change to Know
+💡 Key Structure to Know

 Eligibility Criteria at a Glance